2023–2024

 Contactless jobs

-Making contacts optional didn’t hurt contact engagement, which went up 25% → 34%.
+Making contacts optional didn’t hurt contact engagement; it went up 25% → 34%.

 03